-The Backyard Astronomical Observatory of Dave and Michelle Lane
+The Backyard Astronomical Observatory of Dave Lane

-Stillwater Lake, Nova Scotia Canada
+Stillwater Lake, Nova Scotia, Canada

 Abbey Ridge Observatory (ARO) is named for the granite ridge that rises up above Elbow Lake and along Abbey Road.
 ARO sits on bedrock on the edge of this ridge giving spectacular views from the south through to northwest.
 The site is quite dark, considering that it is only about 23 kilometres to the west of Halifax (population ~400,000).
 The Milky Way is easily visible on moonless nights and the MVM is about 5.8 (Sky Quality Meter readings of 20.6 are typical on good nights).
 Click here for a map.

 The observatory, telescope, and CCD camera are remote-controlled from my home office (or from anywhere in the world over the internet), which overlooks the observatory, and "robotically" performs observations on its own.
-The primary use of the observatory is observing variable stars and general CCD imaging of interesting objects.
+The primary use of the observatory is observing variable stars, supernova searching, and general CCD imaging of interesting objects.
 The observatory is also a registered observing site of the International Astronomical Union's Minor Planet Centre (site I22).

 Variable Star Observing: The ARO observes variable stars (mainly Cepheids and suspected Cepheids) and bright open clusters.
 This work is being done with Daniel Majaess and David Turner of Saint Mary's University Astronomy and Physics.
 All observing and photometric processing is done automatically based on data and observing lists provided by Daniel.